 - Foreign currency management: If the plan has foreign assets, identifying the plan’s parameters for establishing foreign currency positions and how they will be managed (e.g., a position of no more than a certain amount hedged in foreign currency); and

 - Transaction or brokering trades: Outlining the guidelines for such transactions to avoid any real or perceived conflicts of interests and to avoid all revenue or expense sharing (soft dollar) arrangements between the plan and its service providers.

-4 See GFOA Best Practice, Selecting Third-Party Investment Professionals for Pension Fund Assets.
+- See GFOA Advisory, Selecting Third-Party Investment Professionals for Pension Fund Assets

-5 See GFOA Best Practice, Investment Fee Guidelines for External Management of Defined Benefit Plans.
+- See GFOA Best Practice, Investment Fee Guidelines for External Management of Defined Benefit Plans

 - CFA Institute, Elements of an Investment Statement for Institutional Investors (Charlottesville, VA: CFA Institute, 2010).